By Xiao Lu

 World Education Services

 If you want to pursue a career in the U.S., you should understand the type of work eligibility you will face after graduation.
-In this post, we'll share some data on what kind of jobs are more likely to be sponsored and offer higher salaries.
+In this post, we will share some data on what kind of jobs are more likely to be sponsored and offer higher salaries.

 Which jobs sponsor the most H-1B visas?

 The infographic below shows data from the U.S. Citizenship and Immigration Services (USCIS) on the Characteristics of H1-B Specialty Occupation Workers in 2014.
-H-1B is the visa category that allows non-immigrants to temporarily work in the U.S. The data suggests that 3 out of 4 occupations that get the most sponsorships are related to Science, Technology, Engineering, and Mathematics.
+H-1B is the visa category that allows non-immigrants to temporarily work in the U.S. The data suggests that three out of four occupations that get the most sponsorships are related to Science, Technology, Engineering, and Mathematics (STEM).

-In 2014, H-1B sponsorship in computer-related occupations (64%) was more than half the total.
-Other top sponsorships were related to engineering (9%), administration (6%), education (6%), and medicine and health (5%).
-Computer science, engineering, and medicine and health alone make up 75% of the overall number of H1-B sponsorships.
+In 2014, H-1B sponsorship in computer-related occupations (64 percent) was more than half the total.
+Other top sponsorships were related to engineering (9 percent), administration (6 percent), education (6 percent), and medicine and health (5 percent).
+Computer science, engineering, and medicine and health alone make up 75 percent of the overall number of H1-B sponsorships.

 So why are graduates with STEM degrees more popular among U.S. employers than those who majored in other fields?
 Simply speaking, there is a shortage of candidates in these fields in the U.S. domestic labor market.
 To fill the gap of qualified STEM workers, U.S. companies have begun hiring foreign talent under the H-1B visa program.
 This is good news for international students majoring in STEM who are interested in pursuing a career in the U.S.